This cheesy zucchini bread is hearty, savory and filled with pepper jack cheese. The perfect way to use up fresh summer zucchini!

 It brings me back to childhood, my mom’s garden and the ridiculous amount of zucchini she’d shove into anything and everything we ate.

 I don’t even have a garden but I like to pretend by buying up all the locally grown zucchini and then forcing myself to find ways to use it in every meal possible.

 This year, one of those ways is this cheesy zucchini bread recipe.

-Yeah, I’ve done paleo almond flour zucchini bread before and while I love that one equally, I wanted a savory cheese zucchini bread in contrast to the sweetness of that recipe.
+Yeah, I’ve done paleo almond flour zucchini bread, zucchini banana muffins and most recently, these delicious zucchini bars before and while I love those equally, I wanted a savory cheese zucchini bread in contrast to the sweetness of those recipes.